-Substance dependence is often one of the key barriers that stands in the way of an individual succeeding in addiction treatment.
+Substance dependence is often one of the key barriers that stand in the way of an individual succeeding in addiction treatment.
 With the help of medication-assisted treatment, an individual can reduce risk behaviors and take the next steps towards a sustainable recovery.

 Addiction Treatment Options